LaurenceWarne/reddit-emacs-tips-n-tricks/out.md

 &#x200B;

-## u/zreeon
+## u/agumonkey
 **Votes:** 10

-This is basically my setup as well.
-Seems to work well.

-I set up a little raspberry pi that runs syncthing so that I can sync my phone and computers more easily.
-Also serves as a nice backup.
+Thanks, I like seeing workflow of others so I can steal because I'm a great artist.

 ## u/1-05457
 **Votes:** 10